FrancisVila/MFT_convert/content/en/docs/TransferCFT/governance_services_intro/register_CG.md

 #### Disable previously used connectors

 Enabling Central Governance connectivity if you have performed an upgrade replaces any standalone connectors.
-Therefore, prior to connecting to Central Governance you must deactivate all previously activated connectors, for example PassPort AM, PassPort PS, and Sentinel.
+Therefore, prior to connecting to Central Governance you must deactivate all previously activated connectors, for example PassPort AM and Sentinel.

 Unset the UCONF parameters: